Results.

 26 June 1978

-Conviction unsafe where recent possession, accomplice testimony and auction receipt were unexplained; conviction quashed.
+Conviction quashed where recent possession, accomplice evidence and auction receipt were uncorroborated and conviction rested on conjecture.

 21 June 1978